This is a working in progress document, it will change ...

 If your ping to your router / or firewalla has dropped packet, and the "time" is erratic and >100ms, then your LAN has a problem, usually, this is due to your WIFI connection or a bad switch.

-The quality of wifi is not predictable when doing speed testing.
+The quality of Wi-Fi is not always reliable when doing speed testing.
 The final speed depends on many things, may even include how your neighbor is using the same channel.

 Here is the same test using Wifi (Access Point 15ft away).
 Here even with Smart Queue on, you can see some bufferbloat, and that's likely from the Wifi side.
 For a better test, please use an Ethernet connection instead.